Women's basketball: Rules and equipment

 Basketball is a team sport in which two teams, most commonly with five players each, opposing one another on a rectangular court, compete with the primary objective of shooting a basketball through the defender's hoop.
 The rules for women's basketball are almost identical to the rules for men's basketball.
 The most noticeable differences are the circumference and mass of the women's basketball, with the circumference being 1 in and the mass 2 oz less than the men's basketball.
 The smaller ball was introduced for NCAA play in the fall of 1984.

 Basketball size

-The regulation WNBA ball is a minimum 28.5 in in circumference, which is 1 in smaller than the NBA ball.
-This is a standard size 6 ball.
-As of 2008, this size is used for all senior-level women's competitions worldwide.
+The regulation FIBA ball for women's basketball is a standard size 6 ball, which is 71.5 cm in circumference, which is 2.54 centimetres (1.0 inch) smaller than the men's ball.
+This size is used for all senior-level women's competitions worldwide.